joseroma/pyFasta/Readme.md

 # Description.

+Read FASTA files as a list of pairs or as a dictionary (using BioPython).

-In this proyect I have modilarized the different parts in:
+In this proyect you can find:

 - tests
 - input files
 - output files *(Resulto of the dictionaries)*